Borrill-Lab/Anther_Drought/README.md

 #### 01_fastq_raw_data.sh
 To assess quality of raw fastq files.
 #### 02_trim_script_used_for_removing_adapters_edited_individually_for_each_sample.sh
-To remove adaptors from the raw fastq files.
+To remove adapters from the raw fastq files.
 #### 03_fastqc_trimmed_files.sh
 Assessing quality of trimmed files.